springernature/frontend-toolkits/toolkits/springer/packages/springer-media/README.md

 ### Play icon

 The component provides an option to show a play icon (triangle) on the figure, which can be used to link to video material.
-In order to do that markup the figure as shown in the code snippet below:
+In order to do that, mark up the figure as shown in the code snippet below:

 ```
 <div class="c-media__figure">